kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 - The portal vein is about 8cm in length and formed at the level of the second lumbar vertebra by the junction of the superior mesenteric and lienal veins; the union of these veins takes place in front of the IVC and behind the neck of the pancreas.
 It passes upwards behind the superior part of the duodenum and then ascends in the right border of the lesser omentum to the right extremity of the porta hepatis, where it divides into a right and a left branch, which accompany the corresponding branches of the hepatic artery into the substance of the liver.
 In the lesser omentum it is placed behind and between the common bile duct and the hepatic artery, the former lying to the right of the latter.
 It is surrounded by the hepatic plexus of nerves and accompanied by numerous lymphatic vessels and some lymph glands.

 ### Q1.99
-Which of the following structures will have intact function after a displaced fracture of the medial epicondyle of humerus?
+Which of the following structures will have intact function after a *displaced fracture of the medial epicondyle of humerus*?

 	A. Ulnar nerve
 	B. Pronator teres
-	C. Flexor carpi radialis
+	C. Flexor carpi radialis (FCR)
 	D. Palmaris longus
 	E. Flexor digitorum profundus (FDP)